wikimedia/cumin/doc/source/installation.rst

 Debian package
 --------------

+Cumin is included in Debian (and derived distributions based on it) starting with version 12 (bookworm) and can be installed via the ``cumin`` package.

-The Debian package for each release is available for download on the `Release page`_ on GitHub, along with its GPG signature.
-To build the Debian package from the source code use ``gbp buildpackage`` in the ``debian`` branch.
-See the `Source code`_ section on how to get the source code.
-The dependencies of the optional backends are listed as ``Suggested`` packages.
+To build the Debian package from the source code you can get it from the `Debian package repository`_ (Salsa), it can be build using ``gbp buildpackage``.
+The dependencies for the optional OpenStack backend are listed as ``Suggested`` packages, i.e. you need to deploy them by yourself if you want to use the OpenStack backend.

 Source code
 -----------